 We listed five of the most popular herbal teas for cold symptoms relief.

-The herbs used to make these teas seem to have similar bioactive compounds which means that this is by no means an exclusive list.
+The herbs used to make these teas seem to have similar natural compounds which means that this is by no means an exclusive list.

 However, always keep in mind that herbal remedies are not for everyone.

 Therefore you should always check to make sure these herbal teas do not interact with any prescription or over the counter medication you take.

 If you are pregnant or breastfeeding, the safest thing may be to avoid using these teas for cold treatment because there is so little data on the safety of many of them.